Woutah/pyside6-utils/readme.md

 	<img src="./pyside6_utils/examples/images/Qt_designer_loaded_widgets_example.png" width="800" />
 </p>

-We can then drag/drop the items and create custom UI's.

 # Widgets
-**NOTE: every widget-module contains a `run_example_app()` function, which starts a qt app and an example-instance of the widget in question, the widget-images are pictures of these examples.**
+**NOTE: every widget-module contains a `run_example_app()` function, which starts a qt app and an example-instance of the widget in question, the following example-widget-images are pictures of these examples.**

 ## `DataclassTreeview`
 `DataclassTreeview`, `DataClassModel` and `DataClassEditorDelegate` are a view/model/delegate combination (resp.) which mirror a python dataclass (`@dataclass`) object and provides editors for each of the types defined.